andylamp/stanford_dbclass/14 - recursion with sql/README.md

 The quiz is really short and tests really basic stuff about how basic notions of recursion work.
 Bear in mind that recursion **is hard** both to grasp and use effectively.
-If you think you don't get how something recursive works
+If you think you don't get how something recursive works, my personal advice is to create a mock up example and solve it step by step.

 ## Q1